 Palm Vein Reader Biometric Identification

-When you go to take the GMAT® exam, you will provide your palm vein pattern as proof of identification.
+Before you take the GMAT exam, you will provide your palm vein pattern as proof of identification.

 How it Works

-The PalmSecure sensor, made by Fujitsu, is easier to use and less intrusive than fingerprinting identification: You simply hold your palm several inches above the two-inch-square sensor for several seconds.
-Because the blood veins in your palm stay in the same position as you age and through sickness or injury, the pattern record remains unique to you.
+The PalmSecure sensor, made by Fujitsu, is easier to use and less intrusive than fingerprinting identification.
+You simply hold your palm several inches above the two-inch-square sensor for several seconds.
+Like fingerprints, the blood veins in your palm stay the same position as you age and through sickness or injury, making it unique to you.

-Palm vein recognition systems protect access to highly sensitive information and are used in some hospitals in the United States and in automated teller machines in Japan.
-Because the palm vein pattern readers use digital encryption specific to a user’s system, they provide an extra layer of privacy and assurance that the patterns cannot be used for identification by anyone else in any other context.
+Palm vein pattern readers use digital encryption specific to a user’s system, providing an extra layer of privacy and assurance that the patterns cannot be used for identification by anyone else in any other context.